422 Bath Road

 Unique silver blue-green clumped foliage that prefers a consistenly moist soil; displays stunning dark plum spikes that last, and are followed by prominent seed heads that are also attractive

 Beaujolais Loosestrife has masses of beautiful plum purple flowers along the stems from early to late summer, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its attractive pointy leaves remain grayish green in color with curious silver undersides throughout the season.
-The fruit is not ornamentally significant.
 The deep purple stems are very colorful and add to the overall interest of the plant.

 Beaujolais Loosestrife is a dense herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.